Copyright © University of Cambridge. All rights reserved.

 Once the class have tried the activity with a couple of rules until all are reasonably convinced their hypothesis holds, move on to the main task.

 To introduce the main task, show the interactivity and demonstrate entering a couple of numbers to see what lights up.
-Make sure learners understand that more than one light can light up at once, and that each light is governed by its own simple rule.
+Make sure students understand that more than one light can light up at once, and that each light is governed by its own rule.

 Students could then work in pairs at a computer, trying to light up each of the lights.
 Challenge them to develop an efficient strategy for working out the rules controlling each light.